Embed-RL: Reinforcement Learning for Reasoning-Driven Multimodal Embeddings: Experiments

 \subsection{Main Results}

 Table~\ref{tab:main_result} compares the comprehensive performance of our proposed Embed-RL models with various baseline approaches on the MMEB-V2 benchmark.
-Our Embed-RL models achieve superior performance directly compared to all baseline models.
+Our Embed-RL models consistently achieve superior performance directly compared to all baseline models.
 Specifically, Embed-RL-4B attains the best overall score of 68.1, outperforming the strong next top baseline UME-R1-7B by 3.6 points.
 Embed-RL-2B follows closely with an overall score of 66.8, also surpassing all baseline variants.
-Across different modalities, our models show clear notable advantages.
-In the Image modality, Embed-RL-4B achieves the best GD performance of 91.4, with Embed-RL-2B ranking second at 90.4.
-For the Video modality, both Embed-RL-2B and Embed-RL-4B outperform baselines in overall score, with Embed-RL-2B scoring 52.1 and Embed-RL-4B scoring 53.0, and they achieve a video RET score of 45.1.
-In the visual document modality, we observe significant improvements in OOD performance, where Embed-RL-4B reaches 67.1 and Embed-RL-2B 65.7, far exceeding prior baseline results.
+Across different modalities, our models show clear and notable advantages.
+In the Image modality, Embed-RL-4B impressively achieves the best grounding (GD) performance of 91.4, with Embed-RL-2B ranking second at 90.4.
+For the Video modality, both Embed-RL-2B and Embed-RL-4B outperform all baselines in overall score, with Embed-RL-2B scoring 52.1 and Embed-RL-4B scoring 53.0, and they achieve a video retrieval (RET) score of 45.1.
+In the visual document modality, we observe significant improvements in out-of-domain (OOD) performance, where Embed-RL-4B reaches 67.1 and Embed-RL-2B 65.7, far exceeding prior baseline results.
 These results demonstrate the effectiveness of our proposed approach across diverse visual modalities and task types.

-In the broader field of video retrieval, benefiting from the effective ability of our T-CoT to accurately locate retrieval keywords or keyframes, our model exhibits significant advantages in CG, FG, and LC retrieval tasks.
-As shown in Table \ref{tab:selected_domains}, which presents detailed video retrieval performance of different models on the UVRB dataset across the three domains, our Embed-RL models consistently excel: 4B tops CG at 60.7 and FG at 55.6, while 2B leads LC at 86.9, both outperforming all existing baselines by a clear margin.
+In the broader field of video retrieval, benefiting from the effectiveness of our T-CoT to accurately locate keywords or keyframes, our model exhibits significant advantages in Coarse-grained (CG), Fine-grained (FG), and Long-context (LC) retrieval tasks.
+As shown in Table \ref{tab:selected_domains}, detailing video retrieval performance of different models on the UVRB dataset across the three domains, our Embed-RL models consistently excel: 4B tops CG at 60.7 and FG at 55.6, while 2B leads LC at 86.9, both outperforming all existing baselines by a clear margin.

 Additionally, Figure~\ref{fig:example} presents the visualization of our T-CoT on text, image and video; we crop bbox and keyframe to achieve multi-modal CoT input, and our T-CoT accurately locates retrieval needs to improve retrieval performance.
 More scores and visualizations are provided in the supplementary material.